danielhstahl/household-helper/README.md

 ## Household Helper

 This is a slimmed-down bot that is intended to be a more capable Alexa.
 Currently it is a standard chatbot with different "voices"/"agents" from different system prompts.
-It is intended to be used with Ollama for embeddings and LMStudio for the foundation model.
+It is intended to be used with Ollama for RAG embeddings and LMStudio for the foundation model.

 The intent is to create a local/private "intelligence appliance".

 ## Technology

-* Llama-index for llm/agent orchestration
-* FastAPI for the API layer
+* Server using Rocket and async-openai
-* PSQL for vector database
+* PSQL for user/vector database
-* SQLite or PSQL for user management
 * React with Material UI for the client

 ## Development